 Oxidation is when an atom loses electrons.
 Oxidation usually occurs in an oxidation-reduction (or “redox”) reaction.
 All that means is an oxidizer (like chlorine's active form, HOCl, in swimming pools) steals electrons from the atom.
 Reduction is actually the opposite of oxidation.
 When an oxidizer like chlorine steals electrons from the oxidant, those negatively-charged electrons (e-) reduce the charge of the oxidizer.
 It eventually breaks down HOCl into useless chloride ions that can no longer oxidize (Cl-).

 Example: Iron is oxidized by chlorine, water, and oxygen itself

 Let’s take the easiest example: Iron (Fe).
 Iron is an easily oxidized metal because it does not hold its electrons with a very strong bond.
-When something like Oxygen (O2), Water (H2O) or Hypochlorous acid (HOCl) meets it, Iron tends to lose electrons rapidly.
-In this case, Iron is the reducing agent, because it loses electrons.
-Chlorine is the oxidizing agent, because it gains electrons.
+When something like Oxygen (O2), Water (H2O) or Hypochlorous acid (HOCl) meets it, Iron is the reducing agent, because it loses electrons.6 Chlorine is the oxidizer, because it gains electrons.
 We know the byproduct of this reaction as rust.
 Rust is iron oxide—Fe(OH)2—and depending on factors like pH and salts, it comes in many forms.
-In fact, there are 16 different forms of iron oxide.

-All you need to know is this: water, oxygen and the strong form of chlorine in a pool (HOCl) all oxidize iron, creating iron oxide (rust).
-In the water, that iron oxide can stay suspended in solution, or it can fall out of solution and stain.
+Iron oxide can stay in solution, but at some point, it can fall out of solution and stain.
 Usually this occurs at a higher pH and when the water is oversaturated.
 Naturally, that stain will be rust-colored.
 If you have rust stains in your pool, it’s probably iron oxide.
 It could also be iron bacteria.8

-A common question we get is the difference between chelation and sequestration.
+What is the difference between chelation and sequestration?
 Most metal control products in the pool industry are sequestering agents, and most of those sequestering agents are phosphate-based (phosphonic or phosphoric acid).
-Orenda's metal control product, SC-1000, is a chelating agent that contains no phosphates at all.
+Our metal control product, SC-1000, is a chelating agent that contains no phosphates at all.

-Sequestration is kind of like a magnet.
-A sequest attracts electrons from metals and minerals (like calcium).
+Sequestering is like using a magnet.
+A sequestrant attracts heavy metals (like iron and copper) and minerals (like calcium).
 When they bond with the sequestering agent, these metals cannot be oxidized, and calcium cannot bond to carbonate ions to form calcium carbonate scale or dust.
 The metals and minerals are held in suspension (not solution), and sometimes the clusters are large enough to be filtered out.
-These amazing benefits are why phosphate-based sequestering agents are added to drinking water...they help control scale and metal issues, which protects the infrastructure of the treatment plant and the pipes.
+These amazing benefits are why phosphate-based sequestering agents are added to drinking water...they help control scale and metal issues, which protects the infrastructure of the treatment plant and the pipes.9

 Chelation divides and conquers.
 Rather than attracting a whole bunch of metals and clumping them together, chelating agents divide up and attract individual ions of metals and minerals.
 Chelation occurs ion by ion, and holds metals and minerals in solution (not suspension).
 This is preferred for minerals like calcium, but is a disadvantage for trying to filter out and remove metals.
-Chelated metals tend to pass right through filters, because they are not sequestered together.
+Chelated metals tend to pass through filters because they are not sequestered together.
 Chelated metals are smaller in size than sequestered metals.

 How to prevent metal stains in a pool

-Preventative, proactive pool care is what we at Orenda teach every day.
-We are fundamental believers in minimalist, meaningful pool care, which includes thinking ahead.
+Minimalist, preventative, proactive pool care is what we teach every day.
 We advocate for testing fill water and filtering metals out of the tap water that fills a pool.
-Also, we encourage plaster crews to filter out metals from the water they use to mix the plaster itself, lest those metals continue to oxidize in the pool’s surface and cause chronic staining problems.
+Also, we encourage plaster crews to filter out metals from the water they use to mix the plaster itself, lest those metals continue to oxidize within the pool’s surface and cause chronic staining problems.

-To prevent metal stains (rust stains, for example), it’s about keeping metal levels in the water low, and managing whatever metals you may have in the tap water.
+To prevent metal stains (rust stains, for example), it’s all about keeping metal levels in the water low, and managing whatever metals you may have.
 This can be difficult when the tap water has high metal content in it.
-It’s even more difficult when using metal-based products by choice (the good news is, you can choose to stop using them).
+It’s even more difficult when using metal-based products.
+So we'll ask you: what can you do to minimize metals in your water?